Nina’s House: A 1970s home in London turns fossil fuel-free through a natural retrofit

 In his lyrical description of the site for Villa Capra Rotunda, Italian architect Andrea Palladio attributes the theatrical disposition of the project to an ideal site - a gentle slope, with a water body on one side, and mountains on the other.
 This bucolic setting of orchards and vines affords views of the landscape - some restrained, and others extending to meet the horizon.
 The villa itself, therefore accommodates loggias on all sides that yield uninterrupted vantages to the site around.

-“The site is as pleasant and delightful as can be found, because it is on a small hill of very easy access, and it watered on one side by the Bacchiglione, a navigable river; and on the other it is encompassed about with most pleasant risings which look like a very great theatre and are all cultivated about with most excellent fruits and most exquisite vines; and therefore as it enjoys from every part most beautiful views, some of which are limited, some more extended, and others which terminate with the horizon, there are loggias made in all four fronts," writes Palladio.
+“The site is as pleasant and delightful as can be found because it is on a small hill of very easy access, and it is watered on one side by the Bacchiglione, a navigable river; and on the other ,it is encompassed about with most pleasant risings which look like a very great theatre and are all cultivated about with most excellent fruits and most exquisite vines; and therefore as it enjoys from every part most beautiful views, some of which are limited, some more extended, and others which terminate with the horizon, there are loggias made in all four fronts," writes Palladio.

 Similar site conditions lend themselves to Homestead - with Lake Champlain to its east, woods to the south, and vast meadows to the west.
-Located in the small town of South Hero in Vermont, United States, the house sits on a 12.6 acre parcel of land surrounded by similar tracts of land with single storey houses and barns.
+Located in the small town of South Hero in Vermont, United States, the house sits on a 12.6-acre parcel of land surrounded by similar tracts of land with single-storey houses and barns.

 The residential design by Vermont-based architectural design and building company Birdseye, the house is an interpretation of the built environment in its vicinity that is sprawled across the landscape, particularly the neighbouring barn.
 Boasting a single gable and gambrel roof within a timber frame, the aesthetic of the barn informs the visual expression of the villa architecture of Homestead, which itself strives to manifest the typical farmyard composition of the agrarian typology.
 Formally, however, the house seems to typify residential architecture - comparable even to Palladio's best known legacies to the architecture world - the afore mentioned Villa Capra Rotunda.